Weeds with purple flowers are much more common than you might think.

 4. Wild Violets

-Wild Violets, a member of the violet family, is known as one of the most difficult weeds to control in a yard.
-Wild Violets bloom in early spring and can continue to grow and multiply during the warm summer months.
+Wild violets, a member of the violet family, is known as one of the most difficult weeds to control in a yard.
+Wild violets bloom in early spring and can continue to grow and multiply during the warm summer months.

-You can identify Wild Violets by their heart-shaped leaves and purple flowers that bloom close to the ground.
+You can identify wild violets by their heart-shaped leaves and purple flowers that bloom close to the ground.
 While they may be beautiful to look at, they are resilient and adapt well to any conditions, allowing them to easily take over your yard.

 Wild violets have thick underground stems called rhizomes that allow them to easily spread through the soil, creating a challenge in preventing their growth.

-The best prevention of Wild Violets is dense, well-maintained grass that prevents spread through rhizomes.
+The best prevention of wild violets is dense, well-maintained grass that prevents spread through rhizomes.

-Removing any Wild Violets that do grow by hand is also an option, but be mindful that you’re pulling up all the roots and disposing of them properly.
+Removing any wild violets that do grow by hand is also an option, but be mindful that you’re pulling up all the roots and disposing of them properly.

 Otherwise, they can continue to grow and deplete resources.